MikeMirzayanov/testlib/README.md

 ### Generator

-This generator outputs into the standard output random token, containing Latin letters or digits.
+This generator outputs a random token to the standard output, containing Latin letters or digits.
 The length of the token will be between 1 and 1000, inclusive.
-It will use uniformly distributed random.
-To generate different values, call it with different command line parameters.
-It is typical behaviour of testlib generator to setup randseed by command line.
+It will use a uniformly distributed random generator.
+To generate different values, call it with different command-line parameters.
+It is typical behavior for a testlib generator to set up randseed by command line.
 See more examples in the package.

 ```c++
 #include "testlib.h"